 For a moment he raises his head.
-Is that a baboon I hear, screeching to its troop that the lions are near?
+Is that a baboon alarm call telling its troop that the lions are near?
 He sniffs the air then surveys the landscape.
-Indifferent to the waking plains, he uses his large paws as a pillow and falls back to sleep, combat far from his mind.
+Indifferent to the waking plains, he uses his large paws as a pillow and falls back to sleep,

 I will see Scar a few times after this first encounter, walking alone through the high grass or sleeping yet again.
 I never see the stuff his legend is made of.
 But at night I hear it, I hear the warrior, his husky bellow piercing the black with a force that shakes the trees.

 I hear the king, the legend, claiming his domain.